Railway Institute Building: Heritage listing

 The Railway Institute is culturally significant for the following reasons:

 It is historically significant as the first Railway Institute building to be erected in Australia, and an important educational facility at the end of the nineteenth and during the twentieth century.

 The 1891 section of the building is a rare and fine example of the Federation Anglo Dutch style, demonstrating a high degree of architectural quality and detail, particularly on its exterior.
 Later additions complement this original portion in scale and quality of materials.

 The building is an important and rare known example of the work of architect Henry Robinson.

-The building has rare technical significance because it is an outstanding and relatively intact example of a Railway Institute Building and demonstrates the activities which were carried out in association with adult education in the late nineteenth and early twentieth centuries.
+The building has rare technical significance because it is an outstanding and relatively intact example of a Railway Institute building and demonstrates the activities which were carried out in association with adult education in the late nineteenth and early twentieth centuries.

 The building has representative social significance arising out of its seminal role as a railway institute and is still valued by a section of the community.

-Railway Institute Building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+The Railway Institute building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Railway Institute was the first such institute in NSW and in Australia.
 It is an important and successful part of the history of technical and adult education in NSW, which began with the establishment of the Sydney School of Arts in 1833 and speared across the state during the rest of the nineteenth century.
 Its establishment also reflects the influence of English precedent whereby railway companies built Mechanics Institutes for the education of employees.

 It has associations with prominent figures associated with the development of the railway during the nineteenth century, most particularly Railway Commissioners Goodchap and Eddy.

 The building has played an important role in the cultural, recreational and social activities of Railway employees, and in the cultural life of Sydney.
 For instance, for many years it was the location of the city of Sydney Eisteddfod.

 The physical fabric of the building reveals the rapid growth of the Institute and clear evidence of the ways in which the building was used for instruction and recreational purposes.

 The building reflects the paternalistic and responsible attitude held by the management of the NSW Railways at the end of the nineteenth century, and the efforts of railway workers to achieve a higher level of education.